 Ryan is committed to developing work that transforms the theater into a space of social theorizing and critique of the human condition.
 His most recent work, for example, belonging to the time after the present, uses stylized movement and dance to traverse the origin of human existence to the transatlantic slave trade.
 He recently performed at the People's Recovery Summit, a 3-day gathering of volunteers, organizers, residents and community leaders to strategize on the NYC post-Sandy recovery effort.

 Ryan also works as an educator.
 He volunteered as the theater arts instructor for the Peaceful Schools Initiative at Huntington Elementary School in Syracuse, NY and the Boys & Girls Club of Georgia Heartlands in Fort Valley, GA.
-He recently held a visiting faculty position at Colgate University, and currently teaches creative writing and film courses at Syracuse University as a Part-Time Professor.
-In addition to serving as Artistic Director for PRPAC, Ryan serves as Lead Theater Instructor for the Community Folk Art Center in Syracuse, NY.
+He recently held a visiting faculty position at Colgate University, and currently teaches creative writing, film and theater courses at Syracuse University as a Part-Time Professor.
+He is also the Director of the Syracuse University Community Theater Program.
+In addition to serving as Executive Artistic Director for PRPAC, Ryan teaches theater for 2nd and 5th graders at Percy Hughes School in Syracuse, NY.

 Ryan holds a MFA in Acting from the University of Florida, MA in Pan African Studies from Syracuse University and BA in African World Studies from Fort Valley State University.